anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It's easier to resist at the beginning than at the end.
+Quote: Ethics change with technology.

-By: Leonardo da Vinci
+By: Larry Niven